Fifth Third Bank mortgage review

 What is Fifth Third Bank?

-Fifth Third Bank is headquartered in Ohio and traces its origins back to 1858.
-Today, it employs over 20,000 people across 1,200 banking centers in 10 states.
-It ranks 384th on the 2019 Fortune 500 List and is among the top 50 banks by total assets in the US.
+Fifth Third Bank is headquartered in Cincinnati, Ohio, with a history dating back to 1858.
+Today, it employs over 20,000 people across 1,200 banking centers in multiple states.
+Fifth Third Bancorp is the indirect parent company of Fifth Third Bank and, as of June 2022, had $207 billion in assets.
+The bank ranks 325th on the 2020 Fortune 500 List and is among the top 20 banks by total assets in the US.